-Minneapolis Animal Care & Control (MACC) is a full-service shelter and adopted 1,291 animals to good homes last year.
-In all, over 4,000 animals come to Minneapolis Animal Care & Control every year.
+Minneapolis Animal Care & Control (MACC) is a full-service shelter.
+In 2015 1,291 animals were adopted to good homes last year or were transferred to rescue groups.
+In all, roughly 4,000 animals or more come to Minneapolis Animal Care & Control every year.
 By law, we keep all stray dogs and cats at least five (5) days to allow their owners to search and reclaim them.
 However, if the original owner is not found, animals are made available for adoption to new homes.
-In 2012, 91 percent of our adoptable animals left the building for new homes!

-We provide the following vaccinations, treatments and services to all animals (assuming they are old enough to receive them):
+We provide the following vaccinations, treatments, and services to dogs and cats who are old enough to receive them: